 There are three other photographs in Silence Once Begun; one is a picture of a person who figures in the novel.
 It is part of the evidence the narrator is gathering.
 In this case, the picture is reproduced so small we can hardly see it, and it is apparently taken at an angle, carelessly, as if it had been hung on a wall.
 In the logic of the narrative there is no reason for that carelessness, because everything else in the story is so fastidiously presented (transcribed interviews, chronologies, even unpromising details).
 So the appearance of this one photograph so small on the page again takes me out of the fiction and reminds me of the author, who must be the one who decided we will not be able to see the woman clearly—as clearly as the narrator himself sees her, both in her picture and later in life.

-(The fact that Ball is not thinking about images is shown by a comment he made in an interview: “The photographic evidence.” he said, “is meant to strengthen and evoke not just the strangeness of seeing Japan, which is no stranger than any other place, but the general strangeness of seeing at all.”
-But these photographs are too much of the common 21st century aesthetic of indifference to express what he intends—they look too much like art student photographs.
-In a Brooklyn Rail interview he says that he’t not “there yet” with photography: “it could be that you need to have a faith in images, and I don’t have it.”
-If “faith” is read as “interest,” that accounts for the images in the book.)
+In both Census and Silence once Begun, there is evidence Bal isn’t thinking about images.
+This is shown by a comment he made in an interview: “The photographic evidence.” he said, “is meant to strengthen and evoke not just the strangeness of seeing Japan, which is no stranger than any other place, but the general strangeness of seeing at all.”
+But the photographs in Silence once Begun are too much of the common 21st century aesthetic of indifference to express what he intends—they look too much like art student photographs.
+In a Brooklyn Rail interview he said that he wasn’t “there yet” with photography: “it could be that you need to have a faith in images, and I don’t have it.”
+If “faith” is read as “interest,” that accounts for the images in the book.

 4. Images can show us things that are like what the narrator has seen.
 In Bruges-la-Morte, several of the city scenes are not described nor identified, and because the city is the image of his dead wife, those photographs may be taken as emblems or typical views of the city, like things Hugues has seen but not necessarily those exact things.
 In Breton’s Nadja, the scenes taken for Breton by Boiffard can be understood as resembling things the narrator and the author had seen.